ori-community/rando-ui/README.md

 ```

 On Windows, the base directory when running in development mode is `C:\moon`.
 The default settings of `ori-rando/wotw-client` should automatically install into `C:\moon\randomizer`.
 You might need to copy additional files in there.
 The easiest way is to install an official release of the Randomizer into `C:\moon` and build `ori-rando/wotw-client` afterwards to override the binaries to the newly compiled ones.

+For some features it's necessary to copy the contents of `electron/external` to your work directory (`C:\moon` on Windows, `electron/work-dir` on Linux).